 Day 9 We arrive at Heathrow airport around 3pm.

 Single supplement; £195

 What the price includes:

-Return flights from London Heathrow to Quito, via Madrid, with Iberia (to be confirmed once flight schedules are known), seven nights’ full board en-suite accommodation including snacks, all transport and entry fees in Ecuador, bird checklist and the services of your guides.
+Return flights from London Heathrow to Quito, via Madrid, with Iberia, seven nights’ full board en-suite accommodation including snacks, all transport and reserve entry fees in Ecuador, bird checklist and the services of your guides.